-“Over the last thirty-five years, we’ve collectively built a Company we can all be proud of, known as much for the quality of our products as how they are made. ”
+“Over the last thirty-eight years, we’ve collectively built a Company we can all be proud of, known as much for the quality of our products as how they are made. ”

 The Gildan Story

 Today, Gildan is one of the world's leading manufacturers of apparel, socks and legwear, with more than three decades of developing a large-scale manufacturing base and specialized skill set.

 Explore the journey that led to this success: